GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/config.md

 <a id="infoMessage">
 `plugin.@PLUGIN@.infoMessage`
-:	HTML formatted message that should be displayed in the service user
+:	HTML formatted message that should be displayed on the service user
-	creation dialog.
+	creation screen.

 <a id="onSuccessMessage">
 `plugin.@PLUGIN@.onSuccessMessage`